 The trail goes into a pine forest making many switchbacks going up a slope.

 At around 11600 ft you will reach treeline.
 The 12500 ft saddle comes to view to the west.

 The trail continues up toward the saddle.
 You can look back to get good views of the red colored Ohio Peak and Anvil Mountain rising on the east side of Route 550.

 To the southeast, you will see the jagged summits of the Grenadier Range.

 Once you reach the 12500 ft saddle, Bridal Peak comes to view to the northwest.

 Red Mountain #3 can be seen to the northeast.
 A small portion of Route 550 may also be visible far below.

 A big plateau with a hilly surface opens up to the west.
 Columbine Lake remains hidden behind the hills.
 Small stream create a number of valleys among the hills.

 The trail heads west toward Columbine Lake.
-I actually lost the trail but the route to the summit of Peak 13510 ft was clear.
-I hiked the grassy surface of the plateau to reach a 13058 ft saddle at the base of the southwestern ridgeline of Peak 13510 ft.
+I actually lost the trail but the route to the summit of Bridal Peak was clear.
+I hiked the grassy surface of the plateau to reach a 13058 ft saddle at the base of the southwestern ridgeline of Bridal Peak.